 - Amount and quality of practice.

-But stay tuned, in the next section we will dive a little deeper into how to use the self-organizing movements tool.
+The discussion of how each of these variables can be adjusted is beyond the scope of this article (see The Ultimate Hitting Training Guide for drills using each of these constraints).
+But stay tuned, in the next section, we will dive a little deeper into how to use the self-organizing movements tool.

 After this, we provide an example of utilizing self-organization to build a specific hitting skill.
-We hope the upcoming example will get coaches, parents, and players thinking about how to incorporate self-organization into the training of hitters.
+We hope the upcoming example will get coaches, parents, and players thinking about how to incorporate self-organization into hitters’ training.

 How to Allow Technique to Self-Organize